aaaaa114514-1/Sacabambaspis_aaaaa/README.md

   |              A / F6              |   auto mode   |
   |            scroll up             |    history    |
   |               Esc                |   Boss key    |

   - You can scroll up the mouse wheel (not in auto mode) to check the history dialogue.
 You can then scroll up/down to turn pages.
 When you turn to the last page and you can scroll down to quit the history mode.
 You can also press Esc to quit the history mode.
   - You can press **A** / **F6** (not in history mode) to get into auto mode, which enables the program to play automatically (2.5s/page).
 If you turn pages in auto mode, time for each page will be reset.
 You can press **A** / **F6** again to quit the auto mode.

   #### Chat with Npcs

   - You can chat with npcs powered by ollama AI.
 You can key in the text box below and press **Enter (on keyboard or keypad)** or press the button **Enter** to send a message to him/her.
   - You can enhance your relationship with him/her by chatting.
   - You may get **key information**, **effect gain** or **resources** by talking to npcs!
 The closer your relationship is, the more you may get!
   - All your relationship and chat history will be saved and bound to your account.
+  - Tip: sometimes the npc won't reply instantly, and you may check your network and wait for his/her reply patiently.

 ### Music & Art